-6. Acknowledges the efforts of States, indigenous peoples and United Nations agencies to engage with the Expert Mechanism under its current mandate to facilitate dialogue, when agreeable to all parties, to provide technical assistance and coordination in order to achieve the ends of the United Nations Declaration on the Rights of Indigenous Peoples, and encourages all parties to consider the Expert Mechanism’s initiation of country engagements upon the request of States and indigenous peoples;
+6. Acknowledges the efforts of States, indigenous peoples and United Nations agencies to engage with the Expert Mechanism under its current mandate to facilitate dialogue, when agreeable to all parties, to provide technical assistance and coordination in order to achieve the ends of the United Nations Declaration on the Rights of Indigenous Peoples, encourages all parties to consider the Expert Mechanism’s initiation of country engagements upon the request of States and indigenous peoples and acknowledges the engagement of those States that have already collaborated with the Expert Mechanism under this mandate;

-7. Notes that the next study of the Expert Mechanism, to be finalized by thirteenth session, will focus on the theme of the rights of indigenous peoples to lands, territories and resources, and acknowledges the efforts made to improve complementarity and to avoid duplication among the reports prepared by the Expert Mechanism, the Special Rapporteur and the Permanent Forum on Indigenous Issues;
+7. Notes that the next study of the Expert Mechanism, to be finalized by 2021will be focused on the rights of indigenous children, and acknowledges the efforts made to improve complementarity and to avoid duplication among the reports prepared by the Expert Mechanism, the Special Rapporteur and the Permanent Forum on Indigenous Issues;

-8. Acknowledges the progress and outcomes of and lessons learned from the International Year of Indigenous Languages in 2019 through the activities led by the United Nations Educational, Scientific and Cultural Organization, , and in that regard supports the proclamation of an international decade of indigenous languages;
+8. Acknowledges the progress and outcomes of and lessons learned from the International Year of Indigenous Languages in 2019 through the activities led by the United Nations Educational, Scientific and Cultural Organization.

+8 bis Welcomes the proclamation of 2022-2032 as international decade of indigenous languages to draw attention to the critical loss of indigenous languages and the urgent need to preserve, revitalize and promote indigenous languages and to take urgent steps at the national and international levels,

+8. ter Takes note of the Outcome Document of the High-level closing event of the International Year of Indigenous Languages held in February 2020, known as “Los Pinos Declaration [Chapoltepek] – Making a Decade of Action for Indigenous Languages”, to inspire a global plan of action for the Decade

-9. Recalls that the Human Rights Council decided in its resolution 39/13 that the theme of the annual half-day panel discussion on the rights of indigenous peoples, to be held during the forty-fifth session of the Council, would be the protection of indigenous human rights defenders, and requests the Office of the High Commissioner to encourage and facilitate the participation of indigenous women and to make the discussion fully accessible to persons with disabilities, and to prepare a summary report on the discussion and to submit it to the Council prior to its forty-seventh session;
+9. Decides that the theme of the annual half-day panel discussion on the rights of indigenous peoples, to be held during the forty-eight session of the Council, would be the situation of human rights of indigenous peoples facing the COVID-19 pandemic, with a special focus on the right to participation, and requests the Office of the High Commissioner to encourage and facilitate the participation of indigenous women and to make the discussion fully accessible to persons with disabilities, and to prepare a summary report on the discussion and to submit it to the Council prior to its fiftieth session;

+9. bis.
+Encourages all stakeholders that in their responses and recovery process to COVID-19 pandemic, to work in collaboration with indigenous peoples’ representatives and institutions, guided by the objectives of the United Nations Declaration on the Rights of Indigenous Peoples and to refer to the OHCHR guidelines on this matter

-10. Welcomes the half-day intersessional interactive dialogue, held on 15 July 2019, on ways to enhance the participation of indigenous peoples’ representatives and institutions in meetings of the Human Rights Council on issues affecting them, and looks forward to the summary report to be prepared thereon by the Office of the High Commissioner for submission to the Council prior its forty-fourth session;
+10. Welcomes the summary report prepared by the Office of the High Commissioner of the half-day intersessional interactive dialogue, held on 15 July 2019 on ways to enhance the participation of indigenous peoples’ representatives and institutions in meetings of the Human Rights Council on issues affecting them,;

 11. Decides to continue to discuss further steps to facilitate the participation of indigenous peoples’ representatives and institutions in the work of the Human Rights Council, in particular during the dialogue with the Expert Mechanism and the Special Rapporteur and in the annual half-day discussion on the rights of indigenous peoples;